xrabohrok/WarMap/src/assets/data/Note.md

 or if it is a .json file already, just `require('./foo.json')`

-Once loaded, use `JSON.parse()` to get it as a java thing
+Once loaded, use `JSON.parse()` to get it as a javascript object thing

 empty.js is made specifically to allow one to not have to type out all the spaces again.
-Try loading that.
+Try mapping from that.

 from there, you should be able to Map to your heart's content